Do You Miss Me at All: Background

 In an interview with Noisey's Kim Taylor Bennett, Mendler said about the song "I wrote 'Do You Miss Me at All' while I was driving around Golden Gate Park in San Francisco, missing a boy.
 Missing someone can be a solitary feeling.
 You don't always know that the person on the other end feels the same way.
 This song was my way of coping with the radio silence!"

+"Do You Miss Me at All" went viral on the social media platform TikTok in late 2023.

 Critical reception

 The song was critically acclaimed by music critics.
 Mike Wass of Idolator said "Bridgit Mendler relaunched in August with a hazy track called 'Atlantis'.
 While impressive as a statement of intent, it was perhaps a little too far removed from the radio-friendly anthem 'Ready Or Not' and 'Hurricane'.
 She got the alt bit right but forgot about the pop.
 The 23-year-old rectifies that situation today with the adorable 'Do You Miss Me At All'.
-The production is still weird and wonderful, but the catchy chorus and relatable lyrics make it more accessible."
+The production is still weird and wonderful, but the catchy chorus and relatable lyrics make it more accessible".
 Pigeons and Planes' Charlotte Freitag called it "cathartic" and "a simmering breakup track", while going on to say "over a sultry bass line, sharp percussion, and a swirling synth pad, Mendler sings wistfully about lost love.
-Her vocal prowess is on full display throughout the song, showing itself in the form of soaring harmonies, impressive runs, and a unique tone quality."
+Her vocal prowess is on full display throughout the song, showing itself in the form of soaring harmonies, impressive runs, and a unique tone quality".